criteo-forks/amphtml/ads/criteo.md

 ## Configuration

-For configuration details and to generate your tags, please refer to [your publisher account](https://publishers.criteo.com) or contact publishers@criteo.com.

 Supported parameters:

 - `data-zone`: your Criteo zone identifier.
+Obligatory.
+- `data-adserver`: the name of your adserver.
+Optional.
+- `data-slot`: DFP slot.
+Optional.
+Taken into account only for DPF.
+- `data-networkid`: your Criteo network id.
+Optional.
+Taken into account only for DPF.
+- `data-varname`: `crtg_content` variable name.
+Optional.
+Ignored if no `adserver`.
+- `data-cookiename`: `crtg_rta` cookie name.
+Optional.
+Ignored if no `adserver`.

+For configuration details and to generate your tags, please refer to [your publisher account](https://publishers.criteo.com) or contact publishers@criteo.com.